 Eden Hall Campus will be the first in the world built from the ground up for the study of sustainable living, learning, and development.
 Using the latest in environmentally responsible technology, design and innovation, Eden Hall will be self-sustaining in every way by producing zero carbon emissions and more energy than it consumes.
 It will one day serve more than 1,500 students (on-campus and online) with programs in the fields of sustainability, health sciences, business, and more.
 As an internationally recognized leader in sustainability, Chatham University is bringing big thinking to life at Eden Hall Campus beginning fall 2013.

 There’s a lot going on at Eden Hall Campus, and it all goes back to Chatham’s work in sustainability.
 Learn more about Chatham’s history of sustainability leadership that has driven plans for our green campus.

 Timeline & Updates (Update 10/10/13)

-The Eden Hall Campus is currently under development with completion of Phase 1 slated for Fall 2013.
+The Eden Hall Campus is currently under development with completion of Phase 1 slated during Fall 2013.
 Renovations of the existing structures and intensive landscape restoration highlight the development of the next generation campus.

 The development of Eden Hall Campus has taken countless aspects into account, each one focused on making it a liveable, sustainable, and functional academic center.
 To see what Chatham has in store for the campus's future, please download a copy of the master plan, "A Splendid Vision."